Always backup your WordPress site before making changes to important files and make copies of any files that you are about to modify.

 (Examples of robots.txt file instructions.
 Source: Wikipedia)

-How To Create A Robots.txt File – Tutorial
+How To Create A Robots.txt File – Step-By-Step Tutorial

 Before creating a robots.txt file, we recommend creating an XML sitemap for your site.

 - If you plan to use a WordPress SEO plugin like Yoast SEO (recommended), the plugin will automatically create an XML sitemap for your website and add these to your WordPress installation.

 - If you do not plan to use the Yoast SEO plugin, you can use a standalone WordPress XML Sitemap plugin like Google XML Sitemaps to generate an XML sitemap for your site.